mohamedmernissi/WeatherApp/README.md

 # WeatherApp

 This is a weather app that allows users to see cities' forcast.
-The user can add, delete cities in the app.
+The user can add, delete and search cities in the app.
 The data is retrieved from www.worldweatheronline.com.

 For this project i used the VIPER architecture, with 2 modules :